Practice Dimension and Scope

 Wilson Sonsini Goodrich & Rosati has an experienced team of attorneys who have represented companies and individuals in conjunction with government investigations.
 Our attorneys have assisted clients facing all types of inquiries.
-We have represented clients in smaller, informal government inquiries, advising on initial fact-finding efforts, including responding to letters of inquiry or subpoenas.
+For example, we have represented clients in smaller, informal government inquiries, advising on initial fact-finding efforts, including responding to letters of inquiry or subpoenas.
 We have also represented clients in large-scale, formal investigations, including parallel criminal and civil proceedings involving potentially significant financial penalties or other severe consequences.

 We have frequently been retained to assist in government investigations at the request of in-house counsel, senior management, boards, audit committees, and existing outside counsel.
 Our government investigations clients have included mid-size to global companies, many of which are in highly competitive industries, including the technology, financial, pharmaceutical, energy, consumer, food, and retail sectors.